lgw2/lgw2.github.io/_teaching/csci112-fall-2023/classwork/classwork23.md

 and `wed` if necessary.
 * Copy the file `/public/classwork/week12/wed/dynamic.c` into your directory.

-Fill in the two `TODO` items.
-You should only need to add two lines of code.
+Fill in the three `TODO` items.
+You should only need to add four lines of code.

 ## Autograder